Author Emily Giffin Slams Meghan Markle After Reading Video Goes Viral: ‘Go Away’

 Giffin also posted screen captures of a separate text conversation and a private conversation on Instagram.

-The New York Times bestselling author called Meghan “unmaternal” while the person on the other end of the texts called her mothering “fake and forced.”
+The New York Times best-selling author called Meghan “unmaternal” while the person on the other end of the texts called her mothering “fake and forced.”
 They went on to mention her past as an actress, insinuating that she’s only playing a part.

 When asked about her thoughts on Kate Middleton and Prince William wishing Archie a happy birthday, she referred to them as a “class act.”